zstall/mediacat/README.md

 user=admin
 password=admin
 ```
-NOTE: you can change these values, but this will then need to be updated throughout the application
+*NOTE*: you can change these values, but this will then need to be updated throughout the application

-- Here is the docker image: https://hub.docker.com/repository/docker/zstall/mediacat-flask-app/general
+*NOTE*: Docker is required to run this application
 - Run the command: `docker compose up -d`
 - Once the conatiners are running, to configure the DB, get the ID of the non postgres container by running: `docker containers ls`
 - Exec into the non db container: `docker exec -it <container id> sh`